cagla-su/Linux-Gaming-Guide/Game Specific Guides/Minecraft-Installation-And-Optimization-Guide.md

     - **Other...**
       - `Telemetry` **:** OFF
 ## Conclusion
 This guide was about Minecraft installation and optimization on Linux.
 I hope the guide has been useful.
-Thank you for reading, have a nice day! 🐧
+Thank you for reading, happy gaming! 🐧